MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-management/governance-multiple-teams.md

 This means **app2 workload owner** had permission to deploy their own subnet with virtual machines in the **prod-vnet** virtual network.
 By default, those virtual machines now have access to the on-premises network.
 The **network operations** user is not aware of those machines and did not approve their connectivity to on-premises.

 Next, let's look at a single subscription with multiple resources groups for different environments and workloads.
 Note that in the previous example, the resources for each environment were easily identifiable because they were in the same resource group.
-Now that we no longer have that grouping, we will have to rely on a resource group naming convention to provide that functionality.
+Now that you no longer have that grouping, you will have to rely on a resource group naming convention to provide that functionality.

 1. The **shared infrastructure** resources will still have a separate resource group in this model, so that remains the same.
 Each workload requires two resource groups - one for each of the **development** and **production** environments.
 For the first workload, the **subscription owner** creates two resource groups.
 The first is named **app1-prod-rg** and the second one is named **app1-dev-rg**.
 As discussed earlier, this naming convention identifies the resources as being associated with the first workload, **app1**, and either the **dev** or **prod** environment.
 Again, the *subscription* owner adds **app1 workload owner** to the resource group with the **contributor** role.
 ![](../../_images/governance-3-12.png)